SkyeWrenbrook/soc-analyst-labs/windows/concepts/command-resolution.md

 This means that if a malicious executable exists earlier in the search path--such as in the current working directory--it will be executed instead of the legitimate one located later (e.g., in System32).

+This behavior creates a security risk known as %PATH% hijacking, where an attacker places a malicious executable in a location that is searched before the legitimate binary.

+This is especially dangerous when users execute unqualified commands, since Windows relies entirely on its search order rather than an explicitly defined path.

 # Qualified vs Unqualified Commands

 Unqualified Command: